Kunal04041/fashion-product-predictor/README.md

 - **Gender** (Men, Women, Unisex)

 The model is integrated into a simple web app using Flask, allowing users to upload images and receive predictions through a browser interface.
+I’ve also uploaded a walkthrough video demonstrating how to test the web application — you can find it in the same Google Drive folder.
 ---

 ## How to Run the Project